-Graeme Wright Denniss was born in Broken Hill in 1954 and educated at South Broken Hill Primary and Melbourne Grammar School, where he was Music Captain.
-He was awarded the Student of the Year prize upon completion of his BA in Music at the Queensland Conservatorium of Music, with double majors in piano with Allan Fraser and French Horn with Olwen Jones, also studying composition with Alan Lane and conducting with John Curro.
-His Graduate Diploma thesis was a collection of original compositions for the French Horn in many different instrumental combinations, establishing his interest in enriching the repertoire of the horn.
+After graduating as Student of the Year in his BA in Music at the Queensland Conservatorium of Music, with double majors in piano and French Horn, and second studies in composition and conducting, Denniss completed his Graduate Diploma in Horn performance and composition, his thesis being a collection of original compositions for the Horn in many different instrumental combinations, establishing his lifelong interest in enriching the repertoire of the horn.
 The major work from this thesis, “Cellismas”, was later orchestrated and performed by the Melbourne Symphony Orchestra.

 While studying for his Graduate Diploma, he gained his first full-time position as Fifth Horn in the Queensland Symphony Orchestra, later becoming Acting Principal Third Horn.
 He subsequently moved back to Melbourne where he held the full-time position of Principal Third Horn in the Melbourne Symphony Orchestra for 14 years.

 In this time he formed the Nexus Ensemble in order to perform his own and other contemporary composers’ music, and received many commissions, including from the Solitaire Tuba Ensemble, for “Tubapotamus Rex”, “Toad in the Hole” and “Processions”.
 In 1987 he won the Dorian Le Gallienne award commission and wrote “Songs of the Priestess of the Moon” for soprano Merlyn Quaife, a song cycle which has been performed many times in Australia and overseas, and was recorded and broadcast by the ABC.